HEALTH PROFESSIONAL EDUCATION

 An eGFR result is provided when a serum creatinine test is ordered in an adult.
 It can be calculated by using our online eGFR (CKD-EPI formula) Calculator.
 More on the eGFR measurement process here>

 Breonny Robson: National Health Professional Education Manager (maternity leave)

 Dawn Coulson: KCAT Project Officer

 Kidney Health Australia, GPO Box 9993 Adelaide SA 5001

 KCAT@kidney.org.au * Call 08 8334 7555 * Fax 08 8334 7540

-For quick access when referring to KCAT webpage - use simple url www.kcat.org.au
+For quick access to KCAT webpage - use simple url www.kcat.org.au

-Register to join our Nurse Link Community and receive a newsletter to network with local nurses in your area, volunteer for a worthy cause, have best access to newly developed resources and to stay up to date with renal news in Australia - use this form to register>
+Register to join our Nurse Link Community to network with local nurses in your area, volunteer for a worthy cause, have best access to newly developed resources and renal news in Australia - use this form to register>

-Receive our monthly Kidney Community News which brings you clinical and non clinical information from the kidney world and updates on our professional programs - email firstname.lastname@example.org .
+Receive our monthly Kidney Community News for clinical and non clinical information from the kidney world and updates on our professional programs - email email@example.com

-Kidney Health Australia and Kidney Check Australia Taskforce acknowledge organisations whose generous support through unrestricted educational grants significantly aids the outstanding success of our KCAT GP Education Program.
+Kidney Health Australia and KCAT acknowledge organisations whose generous support through unrestricted education grants, significantly aids the outstanding success of our KCAT GP Education Program.